You. Me. Anyone with a management job-title. We all have the same role – to manage change.

 It’s about maximizing the value delivered (from step 1) from a given set of resources.
 Of course, resources in the real world are limited and you have multiple “resource buckets” and interdependencies between projects and… well, it’s a mess.

 Now again, innovation comes to the rescue.
 You no longer have to manually juggle all the variables whilst simultaneously negotiating with stakeholders.
-You can use software (this is my favourite) to automate the process, optimize the portfolio and negotiate what’s in and what’s out.
+You can use software to automate the process, optimize the portfolio and negotiate what’s in and what’s out.
 This can cut the planning cycle down from weeks to hours.

 That’s cool, but it’s not the important bit.